 A reviews round-up of Rock of Ages at the Shaftesbury Theatre.
 The smash-hit Broadway musical comes to the Shaftesbury Theatre starring Shayne Ward and Justin Lee Collins.

-"It's a very peculiar show indeed, with an unvarying and unpleasant tone of careless sexualisation.
+REVIEWS ROUND-UP"It's a very peculiar show indeed, with an unvarying and unpleasant tone of careless sexualisation.
 Rock'n'roll debauchery is presented as the pure and innocent way of dreamers"

 "This is as unpleasant a pile of theatrical poo as it has ever been my misfortune to tread in.
 Yet another in the apparently endless parade of mindless jukebox musicals"

 "[Shane] Ward, X Factor winner in 2005, and TV presenter Justin Lee Collins, as bar owner Dennis, are the headline names, but they feature little, mercifully so in Lee Collins's case.
 Instead it's largely left to the helpless Pemberton and Tompsett to grind through 31 identical-sounding songs.
 If you can't make Cum On Feel The Noize zing, you're scuppered."